mahanfr/Nmet/README.md

 ## About The Project

 A General Purpose Programming Language that you **Should Not** Program into.
-Inspierd by Rust, Zig and Odin But **it will not support** any additional library unless you have the code next to your code files.
-The Reson for this rather strange restriction is to be more conscious of the codes we use in our programs.
+Inspierd by Rust, Zig and Odin which generates assembely and executable code with it's own assambler and linker only available for linux (for now!)

 Use the `docs/README.md` to get started.